Wi-Fi and connection issuesUpdated 13 days ago

 Password

-Ensure your network password doesn't contain special characters (such as an apostrophe for example).
+Ensure your network password doesn't contain special characters (such as an apostrophe, for example).

 Signal strength

 Your player needs a decent Wi-Fi signal to function properly, especially during setup.
-If you have been having issues connecting during set up, try moving the player closer to your router
+If you have been having issues connecting during set up,

 Wi-Fi band (2.4GHz vs. 5GHz)